vloth/emails-input/README.md

 ## Goals
 - vanilla js, zero dependency, no module bundlers, polyfills, libraries or frameworks;
-- works in IE 11 and latest versions of Chrome, Safari, Firefox and Edge;
+- works in IE 11 and latest versions of Chrome, Safari, Firefox, and Edge;
 - automated tests using jsdom;

 ## API